 For members, you will receive a Zoom

-Meeting invite e-mail from the Guild on Friday September 10.
+Meeting invite e-mail from the Guild on the Friday before the Day and Evening Guild meetings.
 The

 If you are not a member and would like to visit one of our meetings, please email email@example.com for the day meeting and firstname.lastname@example.org for the evening meeting.

 Day Meetings are held at 10:00am on the 2nd Monday of the month unless otherwise noted.

 Evening Meetings are held at 7:00pm on the Tuesday following the 2nd Monday unless otherwise noted.

 You may have heard of Watershed and Foodshed.
 Now you will be introduced to Fibershed.
 Fibershed is a regional, national and international movement of Farmers, Fashion Activists, and Makers for a new Textile economy.
 And yes we have a regional affiliate, Mountains & Plains Fibershed.
 It encompasses a 300 mile radius around Golden, CO.
 It fosters collaboration among textile artists, designers, and fiber farmers, processing mills, suppliers and retail businesses in and around Colorado.